 '''

-versatileimagefield/versatileimagefield.py

-import StringIO

-from PIL import Image

 from .datastructures import SizedImage

 from .registry import versatileimagefield_registry

+'''

+'''

-class ThumbnailImage (SizedImage):
+class ThumbnailImage(SizedImage):

+.....

 Sizes an image down to fit within a bounding box

-See the 'process_image()' method for more information
+See the 'process_image() ' method for more information

+.....

 filename_key = 'thumbnail'

 def process_image(self, image, image_format, save_kwargs,

 width, height):

+.....

 Returns a StringIO instance of 'image' that will fit

-within a bounding box as specified by 'width 'x 'height'
+within a bounding box as specified by 'width'x 'height'

+.....

 imagefile = StringIO.StringIO()

 image.thumbnail(

 (width, height),

 Image.ANTIALIAS

 )

 image.save(

 imagefile,

-save_kwarqs
+save_kwargs

 )

 return imagefile

 Registering the ThumbnailSizer to be available on VersatileImageField

 via the 'thumbnail' attribute

 versatileimagefield_registry.register_sizer('thumbnail', ThumbnailImage)]

 '''

-All Sizers are registered via the versatileimagefield\registry.register\sizer method.
+All Sizers are registered via the versatileimagefield_registry.register_sizer method.
 The first argument is the attribute you want to make the Sizer available at and the second is the SizedImage subclass.